Systems / lead response

 How many times should you follow up with a lead?
 The cadence that books jobs

-Follow up with a lead at least five times.
-That's not a motivational number — it's the gap between how many touches a sale actually takes and how many most businesses bother with.
-A practical cadence looks like this: reach out on day 1, again on day 3, again on day 7, then a lighter touch every week or two for about a month — and you stop the moment the lead replies or books.
-The lead that "went cold" usually wasn't uninterested.
-It was waiting for touch number three or four, and most owners never get there.
+Plan on following up with a lead at least five times.
+Most sales close somewhere around the fifth touch, yet the majority of businesses stop after the first.
+A cadence that fits how people actually decide looks like this: reach out on day 1, again on day 3, again on day 7, then a lighter touch every week or two for about a month, and you stop the moment the lead replies or books.
+The one that "went cold" was usually waiting for touch number three or four, and most owners never get there.

-The reason this matters isn't that following up is some clever growth trick.
-It's that almost everyone quits too early, which means the few who don't win deals nobody else even stayed in the room for.
-Below is the persistence gap in plain numbers, a copy-able cadence you can run starting today, how to make it run on its own so it doesn't live or die on your memory, and how to keep it human instead of annoying.
+This isn't about being clever or persistent for its own sake.
+The reason it works is that nearly everyone around you quits early, so the handful who keep going end up winning jobs no competitor even stuck around to compete for.
+Below: the persistence gap in plain numbers, a cadence you can copy starting today, how to make it run on its own so it doesn't depend on your memory, and how to keep it human instead of annoying.

 80% / 44%